marcoacierno/Slaughterfield-AD/README.md

 - Fallout
 - Last bullet

-There is a ESL mode and a voting system
+There is a ESL mode and a voting system.

+The final TextDraw of every round will let you see the results of the previous rounds.

 The last comment "And this is the end of the best existing A/D GM.
 Stay hungry, stay foolish!" has been aded by Miki after he translated the entire gamemode to English.
 Thank you <3